foundriesio/docs/source/user-guide/containers-and-docker/container-preloading.rst

     Some devices require additional artifacts to be flashed.
     In this case, download the files from the latest ``platform`` build and only use the ``image`` from ``assembly-system-image``.
-    For more information about how to flash your device, read :ref:`ref-boards`.
+    For more information about how to flash your device, read :ref:`ug-flashing`.

 Checking the Preloaded Image
 ----------------------------